FairWell, The Path to a Better Divorce

 In order to get custody of your child in Minnesota, you must first meet the residency requirements, outlined by the Minnesota Courts as follows:

 “The child must have lived in Minnesota with a parent or a person acting as a parent for at least six (6) consecutive months (180 days) before starting the court process.”

-In order to get full custody of your child in Minnesota – meaning you have sole custody – you will need to present a strong case to the judge proving that it is in your child's best interest for you to have full custody and that it would be detrimental to the child for the other parent to have custody.
-This is why it's so important to have an excellent custody attorney on your side.
+In order to get full custody of your child in Minnesota – meaning you have sole custody – you will need to present a strong case to the judge proving that it is in your child’s best interest for you to have full custody and that it would be detrimental to the child for the other parent to have custody.
+This is why it’s so important to have an excellent child custody mediation attorney on your side.

 Issues of child custody can be difficult to resolve, as the matter inherently involves important interpersonal relationships concerning the parties.
 In a litigation setting, the parties are concerned about who “wins” and who “loses.”
 However, this attitude toward resolving issues of child custody can be harmful to the child.

 In order to preserve the child’s best interests, the parties in a child custody dispute can significantly benefit from informal mediation proceedings.
 Such proceedings help ensure that a child is not treated as a trophy to be won.
 Instead, the parties’ mediation attorneys—under the guidance of an experienced mediator—strive to find a custody arrangement that minimizes the harms of divorce for their child.

 Mediation can significantly help parents develop a parenting plan whereby they organize and schedule their respective rights and responsibilities when it comes to providing for the care and upbringing of their children.